-Blog post 2: Data & Digitilzation
+Blog post 2: Data & Digitization

 After reading all the assigned excerpts it is clear that digital humanities does not have one clear definition.
 Everyone has their own interpretation of it and the topic embraces these meanings, as said in The Digital Humanities Manifesto 2.0 "digital Humanities is not a unified field but an array of convergent practices that explore a universe" proving that it doesn't belong to one solid definition.
 I was not all that aware of what digital humanities was before reading these texts, my assumptions were based on the words themselves; digital, meaning the up-and-coming technology combined with humanities, meaning the study of human behavior.
 At all odds, my description wasn't too far off from Johanna Druckers who said, "digital humanities work is done at the intersection of computational methods and humanities materials."
 There are so many components to digital humanities it would be almost unfair to simplify it under one meaning.
 You have the process of creating it, the number of techniques to express it, and the meanings behind each part of it.
 The abundance of digital humanities is what makes it so compelling to our future, it expands human capability through efficiency and experience.
 To me, Digital humanities is the expansion of human knowledge in consequence of technology.